MIWAI 2025

 • Le Hong Trang, Ho Chi Minh City University of Technology (HCMUT), Viet Nam

-• Lk Foo, Multimedia University Malaysia, Malaysia
+• Lee Kien Foo, Multimedia University Malaysia

 • Luigi O. Freire, UTC, Ecuador